• Maintaining denture hygiene is critical to oral health. It also prolongs the life of your dentures.

 Prepare cleaning area

 You should always clean your dentures over a soft surface (like a towel) or a sink with water.
-The reason for this is to prevent your dentures from breaking if you drop them during the cleaning.
+The reason for this is to prevent your dentures from breaking if you drop them during cleaning.

 Take out dentures

-The first few times you remove your dentures might seem difficult, especially if you have an upper denture with excellent suction in the palate area.
+The first few times you remove your dentures seem difficult, especially if you have an upper denture with excellent suction in the palate area.
 If you use denture adhesive, that will also make them harder to remove.

 Use a finger to hook around the ridge portion and gently pull up or down.
 Place your finger as far back as possible when trying to remove the denture.
 You may need to alternate from side to side until they come loose.
-Over time, you'll find the best way to remove your dentures and be able to get them in and out very quickly.
+Over time, you will find the best way to remove your dentures and be able to get them in and out very quickly.

 Remove plaque and food debris